 “Learners do not always learn what we teach.
 That is why the most important assessment does not happen at the end of learning, it happens during the learning, when there is still time to do something with what you find out.” - Dylan Wiliam

-Experienced teachers and leading academics Chris Harrison, Dylan Wiliam and Andrea Mapplebeck will guide you through effective assessment for learning and how to get evidence about what’s going on in your learners’ minds.
+Experienced teachers and leading academics Chris Harrison, Dylan Wiliam, and Andrea Mapplebeck will guide you through effective assessment for learning and how to get evidence about what’s going on in your learners’ minds.
+The course is based on Dylan Wiliam and Chris Harrison’s research, and the wider literature about formative assessment (references [PDF]).
 We start here with an introduction from Chris on the background to assessment for learning and a self-audit task to help you set your development goal for the course.

 To get the most out of this course, you’ll collaborate with other teachers, both in your workplace and with others online, to take the ideas from this course into practice.

 All courses from the National STEM Learning Centre are supported by expert educators and experienced mentors.
-We’ll be supporting your professional development between 22 April - 24 May in the discussions throughout the course.
-There is also a question and answer opportunity with Dr Andrea Mapplebeck, post your questions before 10 May 2019.
+You mentors Jane and Yeasmin will be supporting your professional development between 14 September - 18 October in the discussions throughout the course.
+There is also a question and answer opportunity with the course educators, post your questions before 5 October 2020.

 Self-audit of your understanding of assessment for learning

 This self-audit task is for teachers and educators, to help you review your current practice and thinking on assessment for learning.
 Setting a development goal and being able to assess your own development is a crucial part of professional practice, so we will be revisiting your responses to the self-audit later.